Kenya's deputy president goes on trial at international court

 WITHDRAWAL THREAT

-The horrors of the election violence shattered Kenya's reputation as one of Africa's most stable countries and dealt the economy a heavy blow from which it is only now recovering.
+The horrors of the election violence shattered Kenya's reputation as one of Africa's most stable democracies and dealt the economy a heavy blow from which it is only now recovering.

 Anger over the charges culminated last week in a vote in the country's parliament calling for Kenya to withdraw from the international court's jurisdiction.